 - Click Next in the Schema Transformation window and complete the view creation using the standard steps.

-Users who have access to the view see only the indexed data related to the filter key(s) that you specified.
-A sample Kibana Discover window for a view that shows the
+Users who have access to the view see only the indexed data related to the isolation key(s) that you specified.
+A sample Search Analytics > Discover window for a view that shows the

 ap-northeast-1 data follows:

 cs_partition_key_# column, or your custom capture group field name(as described in Configuring Object Group Isolation Keys), to configure the isolation filtering for the views, as shown in the steps earlier in this topic.